Kerala ISIS module head killed in Afghanistan

 Modi's Bengal action plan: Wipe out JMB-ISIS and radicalisation

-The Kerala ISIS module is being probed by the National Investigation Agency.
+The Kerala ISIS module is being probed by the National Investigation Agency (NIA).
 It was found that the group that travelled to Afghanistan had joined the ISIS.
 Agency sources tell OneIndia that the intent was to train there and then return to India and carry out attacks.